GoldsteinE/gh-blog/tlsign/README.md

 You may know that as “everything is a file” on Linux, the canonical source of randomness is `/dev/urandom` ([not `/dev/random`!][not-dev-random]).
 You may also know that that’s mostly a legacy interface and modern programs usually just use the `getrandom(2)` syscall.
-That’s very convenient for our purposes since we don’t need to detect reads from `/dev/urandom`: we can just patch a single syscall with a very simple interface.
+That’s very convenient for our purposes since this way we don’t need to detect reads from `/dev/urandom`: we can just patch a single syscall with a very simple interface:

 ```c
 ssize_t getrandom(void* buf, size_t buflen, unsigned int flags);
 ```

-Even better, we only care about two things: `buf` to write our random data and the return value, which signifies how many bytes kernel had written (we could also just ignore that and write `buflen` bytes).
+Even better, we only care about two things here: `buf` to write our random data and the return value, which signifies how many bytes kernel had written (we could also just ignore that and write `buflen` bytes).

 We want to write our bytes when syscall is about to return to the tracee so the kernel doesn’t overwrite